sfvicente/RestApiBestPractices/Docs/HTTPCommunication.md

 <br>

-### Always use `HEAD` requests to retrieve header information of single resource or a collections of resources.
+### Always use `HEAD` requests to retrieve header information of single resource or a collections of resources
 The `HEAD` method returns the metadata of an object for a `GET` response.
 It is an idempotent operation.

 The `HEAD` method is used to retrieve the headers of a resource without fetching the actual body.
 This is useful